 SCR (Silicon Controlled Rectifier) has been commonly used for on-chip ESD protection.
-The important feature of 15 SCR is the holding characteristic thereof.
-In the holding region, the SCR can sustain much high current and clamp the voltage across itself at a very low voltage level.
+The important feature of SCR is the holding characteristic thereof.
+In the holding region, the SCR can sustain much high current and clamp ${25}$ the voltage across itself at a very low voltage level.
 Therefore, the SCR's are very useful to bypass high current events such as electrostatic discharge (ESD).
-However, the shallow trench isolation (STI) region in a 0.18 μm CMOS process often has a depth about $0.4 \sim 0.5 \,\mu\text{m}$ from the silicon surface, but the N+or P+diffusions often have a junction depth of only 0.15~0.18 μm.
-Therefore, the deeper STI region in the SCR device will limit the current flowing path, 25 e.g. make a longer current flowing path, in the device structure, and causes the SCR device to have a longer turn-on time, and become un-efficient for on-chip ESD protection.
-The human-body-model (HBM) ESD events have a rise time of 5~10 ns, a slow turn-on SCR can not be 30 turned on in time to bypass the ESD event, before the internal devices which are protected by the SCR device are damaged by ESD.
+However, the shallow trench isolation (STI) region in a 0.18 μm CMOS process often has a depth about $0.4 \sim 0.5 \,\mu\mathrm{m}$ from the silicon ${30}$ surface, but the N+ or P+ diffusions often have a junction depth of only 0.15~0.18 μm.
+Therefore, the deeper STI region in the SCR device will limit the current flowing path, e.g. make a longer current flowing path, in the device structure, and causes the SCR device to have a longer 35 turn-on time, and become un-efficient for on-chip ESD protection.
+The human-body-model (HBM) ESD events have a rise time of 5~10 ns, a slow turn-on SCR can not be turned on in time to bypass the ESD event, before the damaged by ESD.